Impulse Response Analysis of Structural Nonlinear Time Series Models: Estimation

 \begin{assumption} Define $\zeta_{K,n} := \sup_{w \in \mathcal{W}_2} \lVert b^K_\pi(w) \rVert$ and $\lambda_{K,n} := [ \lambda_{\min}(\E[\, b^K_\pi(W_{2t}) b^K_\pi(W_{2t})' \,]) ]^{-1/2}$.
 It holds: (i) there exist $\omega_1, \omega_2 \geq 0$ s.t. $ \sup_{w \in \mathcal{W}_2} \lVert \nabla b^K_\pi(w) \rVert \lesssim n^{\omega_1} K^{\omega_2}$; (ii) there exist $\overline{\omega}_1 \geq 0$, $ \overline{\omega}_2 > 0$ s.t. $ \zeta_{K,n} \lesssim n^{\overline{\omega}_1} K^{\overline{\omega}_2} $; (iii) $\lambda_{\min}(\E[\, b^K(W_{2t}) b^K(W_{2t})' \,]) > 0$ for all $K$ and $n$. \end{assumption}

 Assumption \ref{assumption:sieve_regularity} provides mild regularity conditions on the families of sieves that can be used for the series estimator.
-More generally, letting $\mathcal{W}_2$ be compact and rectangular makes Assumption \ref{assumption:sieve_regularity} hold for commonly used basis functions \citep{chenOptimalUniformConvergence2015}.
-In particular, Assumption \ref{assumption:sieve_regularity}(i) holds with $\omega_1 = 0$ since the domain is fixed over the sample size.
+More generally, letting $\mathcal{W}_2$ be compact and rectangular makes Assumptions~\ref{assumption:sieve_regularity}(i)-(ii) hold for commonly used basis functions \citep{chenOptimalUniformConvergence2015}.
+The approximation properties of these sieves are well understood \citep{chenChapter76Large2007}.\footnote{See also \cite{chenPenalizedSieve2013,belloniNewAsymptoticTheory2015} for additional discussion and examples of sieve families.} In particular, Assumption \ref{assumption:sieve_regularity}(i) holds with $\omega_1 = 0$ since the domain is fixed over the sample size.
 What is also needed is that the nonparametric components of the sieve given by $b_{\pi,1K}, \ldots, b_{\pi,KK}$ are able to approximate $G_{2,i}$ with an error that decays sufficiently fast with $K$.
-Throughout this paper, we will consider specific families of sieves, which are known to fulfill the regularity conditions spelled out in Assumption \ref{assumption:sieve_regularity}.
-The approximation properties of these sieves are well understood \citep{chenChapter76Large2007}.\footnote{See also \cite{chenPenalizedSieve2013,belloniNewAsymptoticTheory2015} for additional discussion and examples of sieve families.}
+Lastly, Assumption~\ref{assumption:sieve_regularity}(iii) is a mild assumption on the conditioning of the semiparametric sieve.

 \begin{assumption} Sieve $\mathcal{B}_\kappa$ belongs to $\text{BSpl}(\kappa, \mathcal{W}_2, r)$ or $\text{Wav}(\kappa, \mathcal{W}_2, r)$, the tensor B-spline and tensor wavelet sieve, respectively, of degree $r$ over $\mathcal{W}_2$, with $r \geq \max\{ s, 1 \}$. \end{assumption}